Table of contents

 I think we’ll see more of that because language learners are waking up.
 With more choices, I think they’ll gravitate to higher-quality materials.
 I think the following will become especially popular:

 - Podcasts.
 Podcasts are continuing to explode, and I think we’ll see more, high-quality English podcasts continue to emerge.
-I think we’ll also see English learners flock to audio-based apps like Clubhouse.

 - YouTube and Netflix.
 Video will continue to take centre stage in our daily lives, and I think that trend will continue with language learning.
 YouTube, Netflix, and other video platforms will continue to provide great opportunities for independent learners to get practise listening—provided they listen and watch effectively.